-The router will automatically toggle between the SIM cards and their individual setups depending on the configuration settings specified here (manual permission, roaming, data limit, binary input state).
+The router will automatically toggle between the SIM cards and their individual setups depending on the configuration settings specified here (manual permission, roaming, data limit, binary inputs state).
 Note that the SIM card selected for connection establishment is the result of the logical product (AND) of the configuration here (table below).

 Item Description SIM Card Enable or disable the use of a SIM card.
-If you set all the SIM cards to disabled, this means that the entire cellular module is disabled. enabled - It is possible to use the SIM card. disabled - Never use the SIM card, the usage of this SIM is forbidden.
-Roaming State Configure the use of SIM cards based on roaming.
-This roaming feature has to be activated for the SIM card on which it is enabled! not applicable - It is possible to use the SIM card everywhere. home network only - Only use the SIM card if roaming is not detected.
-Data Limit State Configure the use of SIM cards based on the Data Limit set above: not applicable - It is possible to use the SIM regardless of the limit. not exceeded - Use the SIM card only if the Data Limit (set above) has not been exceeded.
+If you set all the SIM cards to disabled , this means that the entire cellular module is disabled. enabled - It is possible to use the SIM card. • disabled - Never use the SIM card, the usage of this SIM Roaming State Configure the use of SIM cards based on roaming.
+This roaming feature has to be activated for the SIM card on which it is enabled! not applicable - It is possible to use the SIM card every- where. home network only - Only use the SIM card if roaming is not detected Continued on next page